William758/ZetArtifacts/README.md

 Artifact of Revival - Dead players respawn after the boss is defeated.

-Artifact of Multitudes - Double player count scaling. (stacks multiplicatively with original multitudes)

 Artifact of Tossing - Allows players to drop and scrap items.
 (LeftAlt + RMB to scrap)

+Artifact of Multitudes - Double player count scaling. (stacks multiplicatively with original multitudes)

+Artifact of Escalation - Monsters, interactables and elites can appear earlier than usual.

-Artifact of the Eclipse - Enables all eclipse modifiers.
+Artifact of the Eclipse - Enables all Eclipse modifiers.

 ## Installation: